-One cool feature they have is the dialogue section where you can quickly add new sentences from your dialogue to the flashcard list.
-The app costs $5 but there’s also an online version which is priced differently and includes different features.
+Mosalingua is another app that uses spaced repetition.
+It’s got a few extra features that are nice and the content is mostly very practical.
+One cool feature is its dialogue section where you can quickly add new sentences from your dialogue to the flashcard list.
+The app costs $5, the online version is priced differently.

 The Ascendo dictionary is fairly similar to Bravolol’s but also has a phrasebook, verb conjugations, and vocabulary quizzes.
 Unfortunately, it’s only available in Brazilian Portuguese.

 Apps to improve your listening and Reading skills